 WALVIS BAY, Namibia –

-The United States works with partners to enhance regional security and stability through maritime security cooperation.
-The United States and Namibia share a rich bilateral security relationship that dates back to Namibian Independence.
+The U.S. and Namibia share a rich bilateral security relationship that dates back to Namibian Independence.
 Together, the two countries work to ensure security, safety, and freedom of navigation in the Atlantic.
-Both the United States and Namibia recognize that the future security of these waters is critical for Africa’s prosperity and continued access to global markets.
+Both the U.S. and Namibia recognize that the future security of these waters is critical for Africa's prosperity and continued access to global markets.